 Ayurveda medicinal plants have their action on the function of heart and blood vessels.
-Ayurvedic herbs have the following effects on Cardio-vascular system.
+Ayurvedic herbs have the following effects on the Cardio-vascular system.

 The Cardiotonic effect, the cardiac stimulant effect, and the cardiac depressant effect are exerted on the heart.
 Hypertensive and Hypotensive effects are related to blood pressure.
-Plus the effects of medicinal plants on the tendency of bleeding is also described.
+Plus the effects of medicinal plants on the tendency of bleeding are also described.

 Action Of Ayurvedic Herbs On Heart: